firepear/homefarm/docs/backup.md

 The local mirror will need to rebuild itself, though, so the first time you run `./bin/update` after reinstalling the control node will take much longer than usual.

+Alternatively, you can force the rebuild by running: `'./bin/update --set-mirror MIRROR_URL'`.
+If you don't remember which mirror you used, just do `'cat .mirror_url'`